gnprice/zulip-mobile/docs/howto/debugging.md

 much the same way you would a web app.
 This provides you with prettily formatted debug messages and helpful additional information.

+On Android (where we use Hermes), see [the previous section](#hermes).

+On iOS (where we don't use Hermes), proceed as follows:

-To use it, start the app.
+Start the app.
 (Either in the emulator, or see [here][chrome-devtools-device] for additional instructions to do this on a physical device.)
 Then, [open the Developer Menu][dev-menu].
 Here, select "Debug" (formerly "Debug JS Remotely").
 This will open a